 Beth A. Fischer

-In 2002 Beth was awarded a Nobel Fellowship for her research on the Cold War and its impact on contemporary global affairs.
+In 2002 Beth was awarded a Nobel Fellowship for her research on the ending of the Cold War and its impact on contemporary global affairs.
 She is the author of The Myth of Triumphalism: Rethinking President Reagan’s Cold War Legacy (University Press of Kentucky, 2019) and The Reagan Reversal: Foreign Policy and the End of the Cold War (University of Missouri Press, 1997).
 She has also published articles on conflict management, intelligence analysis, and the science of teaching and learning.
-She has been the co-editor of International Journal, as well as a delegate to the Ottawa Convention to Ban Landmines.
+Beth was the co-editor of International Journal (with Margaret MacMillan), and was a delegate to the Ottawa Convention to Ban Landmines.